Lung cancer

 Initial tests for lung cancer

-To investigate abnormal symptoms, the first test is usually an x-ray, often followed by a CT scan.
-You may also have a test to check how your lungs are working and blood tests to check your overall health.
+The first test is usually an x-ray, which is often followed by a CT scan.
+You may also have a breathing test to check how your lungs are working and blood tests to check your overall health.

 Your guide to best cancer care